 It is backdated (submitted after the leave date), or

-It is for a future leave without meeting the required minimum advance day(s)
+It is for a future leave that submitted less than the minimum advance day(s)

 1. Allow Unplanned Leave

-Leave requests that do not meet the minimum days in advance or backdated within the maximum days allowed will be marked as Unplanned.
+Leave requests within the minimum advance notice period or within the maximum allowable backdated days will be labelled as "Unplanned".

-If it does not meet the requirements, a reminder prompt will appear, but the employee can still proceed by clicking Yes.
+If request doesn't meet the requirements, a short notice alert will appear, but employee can still proceed by clicking Yes.

-Backdated leave requests that exceeds the maximum days back will still be blocked and cannot be submitted.
+Backdated leave requests that exceed the maximum days back will still be blocked and cannot be submitted.

 2. Block Unplanned Leave

 Leave requests that do not meet the minimum days in advance will be blocked by the system.
-All the backdated leave will be blocked.
+All backdated leave will not be allowed.

 3. Treat all as Normal Leave